plumBinng/ng8-ie11/README.md

   - possibly incorporate redux for state management for scaling
 - optimize all array methods that may not be most optimal for big O
 - break components up into as pure of components as possible and pure functions
-- avoid accessing data by accessing nested objects that may error out if we are asking for a property but th
+- avoid accessing data by accessing nested objects that may error out if we are asking for a property but there is no matching property in the chain
+  - similar to